-In the Legal Information for the Public category, the IEJF will not consider proposals for:
+In the Outreach category, the IEJF will not consider proposals for:

-- Telephone-based services or civil legal services programs’ efforts to provide legal information and self-help assistance as part of their screening and intake systems; and
+- Telephone-based services or legal services programs’ efforts to provide legal information and self-help assistance as part of their screening and intake systems

-Applications in the Legal Information for the Public category will be evaluated based on:
+Applications in the Community Outreach category will be evaluated based on:

 - Demonstrated need for the proposed services, as reflected by factors such as the number of individuals impacted by arrest and conviction within a service area as designated by the R3 Board by data provided through the Illinois Criminal Justice Information Authority (ICJIA), found at https://icjia.illinois.gov/r3/.

-- Evidence of support for the project from the community, including local government officials, community agencies and others who deal with members of the public who are seeking legal information.
+- Evidence of support for the project from the community, including local government officials, community agencies and others who deal with members of the public who are seeking legal information and resources.

-- History of community engagement and clear strategies on targeted audiences and forums.
+- History of community engagement and outreach, with clear strategies on targeted audiences and forums.

-- Preference will be given to projects that are either statewide or are developing materials or models that can be replicated by other legal information projects in Illinois.
+- Preference will be given to projects that are either statewide or are developing materials or models that can be replicated by other outreach projects in Illinois.

-- Preference will be given for efforts to launch new legal information projects in counties where none exist.
+- Preference will be given for efforts to launch new outreach projects in counties or communities where none exist.